cristinaguimaraes/new-relic/README.md

 # Considerations about the Project

- 1. I used React as the framework because is the one that I feel more confortable to work with, I have been using it for the last two years.
+ 1. I used React as the framework because it is the one that I feel more confortable to work with, I have been using it for the last two years.

  2. I used functions and not classes to build the React components because on my opinion it generates less code that is more organised and easier to read.
 Based on this decision, I used hooks (useState, useEffect, useRequest) instead of lifecycle methods.

- 3. I used Styled Components to style the components because on my opinion is also more organised and easier to read.
+ 3. I used Styled Components to style the components because in my opinion is also more organised and easier to read.
 Based on this decision I created a Global Style to share the font-family with all the components of the app.

  4. My first approach was to not use Redux or Route, keeping all the information in just one url where the main component was holding the state.
 But after a while, I decided to also build the UI for the 3 methods (‘getTopAppsByHost’, ‘addAppToHosts’ and ’removeAppFromHosts’).
-By then, I thought that would be more organised to introduce navigation and have different urls:
+By then, I thought that it would be more organised to introduce navigation and have different urls:

   './'  => for the Home where you can see the 3 forms and the link for ‘‘See list by Host’